Trolling Motor Battery Guide — Lithium vs AGM vs Lead Acid for 2026

 Assume you fish 60 days a season — weekends, a few weekday evenings, maybe a tournament or two.
 That’s roughly 300 cycles over 5 years at that pace.

-• Flooded lead acid (Interstate DCM0100, ~$110): Max 300–400 cycles if treated well.
+- Flooded lead acid (Interstate DCM0100, ~$110): Max 300–400 cycles if treated well.
 Realistically, at 60 trips per year, you’re replacing it every 2–3 seasons.
 Over 5 years: 2 batteries = $220.
-But factor in a maintenance charger ($40–$60), watering costs, and the reality that most people don’t maintain them perfectly — real 5-year cost is closer to $320–$380.
+Factor in a maintenance charger ($40–$60), distilled water, and the reality that most people don’t maintain them perfectly — real 5-year cost lands closer to $320–$380.

-• AGM (VMAXTANKS MX105, ~$220): Better cycle life, but still 400–600 cycles.
+- AGM (VMAXTANKS MX105, ~$220): Better cycle life, but still 400–600 cycles.
 One battery might cover 5 years if you treat it right.
 Add a compatible smart charger ($60–$80).
 Real 5-year cost: $280–$330.

-• Lithium (Dakota Lithium 100Ah, ~$595 at time of writing): Rated at 2,000+ cycles with an 11-year warranty.
+- Lithium (Dakota Lithium 100Ah, ~$595 at time of writing): Rated at 2,000+ cycles with an 11-year warranty.
 At 60 trips per year, you will not wear this battery out in 5 years.
 Period.
 No maintenance charger needed.
 No water checks.
-5-year cost: $595 flat, possibly with a charger upgrade of ~$80.
-Total: ~$675.
+5-year cost: $595 flat, possibly with a charger upgrade around $80.
+Total: roughly $675.

 Best Lead Acid Trolling Motor Batteries